AlecAivazis/survey/README.md

 While the example above is contrived, this allows for use cases where "smarter" filtering might be useful, for example, when options are backed by more complex types and filtering might need to occur on more metadata than just the displayed name.

-### Editor

-Launches the user's preferred editor (defined by the $EDITOR environment variable) on a temporary file.
-Once the user exits their editor, the contents of the temporary file are read in as the result.
-If neither of those are present, notepad (on Windows) or vim (Linux or Mac) is used.

 ## Validation